-Return trip to Switzerland to collect 5 white book dummies
+Return trip to Switzerland to collect 5 dummies of the book

-Such read the subject line of the e-mail I sent off to Roelof, designer Rob van Hoesel and printer Arie Lenoir on 2 January 2013.
-And not just a book: one that would do justice to the universal beauty of the horizon, and the promise it holds for us.
+Such read the subject line of an e-mail that I sent to Roelof, designer Rob van Hoesel and book printer Arie Lenoir on 2 Januari 2013.
+And not just a book: one that would do perfect justice to the universal beauty of the horizon.

 Exploring the horizon

 It was actually not bad news that it took 2 years to collect the required budget for the production.
 This time also allowed us to patiently see what the book should be going to look like.
 Which story it would tell, or to which queation it would reply.
 Hoe to make a selection out of 8,785 photos of the same view?

 I was lucky to have met alchemist Lie van Schelven some time before I even started photographing the horizon.
 From the beginning of the project, Lie played a major role in discovering what the horizon holds for us.